-The awarding of grades is the prerogative of the classroom instructor in accordance with policies posted in the Trine University Catalog.
+The awarding of grades is the prerogative of the classroom instructor.
 Faculty members are responsible for informing students of their grading policy.
 Grades become official when they are reported to the Registrar.
-If a faculty member discovers incorrectly reported grades due to miscalculation or clerical error, the error should be reported to the Registrar immediately on the prescribed form.
-The appropriate program chair/director must approve any adjustment of grades.
+If a faculty member discovers incorrectly reported grades, the error should be reported to the Registrar immediately.
+The appropriate department chair/program director must approve any adjustment of grades.